Tagged In: Asian carp, Clean Water, ODNR

 For many people, going to the lake is a treasured summer ritual.
 Long days of swimming, fishing, boating, and relaxing with family and friends create memories that we recall fondly during chilly winter days.
-But for those who live near or visit Lake Erie, days by the lake could be cut short due to the increasing threat of Asian carp.
+But for those who live near or visit Lake Erie, days by the lake could be cut short due to the increasing threat of invasive carp.

-Asian carp are an invasive species that were originally brought to the United States in the 60’s and 70’s in order to control algae and aquatic vegetation in ponds and sewage treatment plants.
+Invasive carp are an invasive species that were originally brought to the United States in the 60’s and 70’s in order to control algae and aquatic vegetation in ponds and sewage treatment plants.
 The idea was that carp would mitigate these issues and keep the waterways clean.
 But, the carp found a way to escape in the early 90’s when heavy flooding in the Mississippi River Basin created temporary access to several waterways, including the Mississippi, Missouri, and Illinois Rivers.
 These fish have been swimming north ever since.

 Silver carp have a tendency to startle easily and leap out of the water, which can cause serious injury to fishers and boaters.
-In fact, all species of Asian carp, with the exception of the grass species, are listed as ‘injurious’ species.
+In fact, all species of invasive carp, with the exception of the grass species, are listed as ‘injurious’ species.

 ODNR is working hard to close Ohio’s connections to the Lake Erie watershed, but more needs to be done in the Chicago Area Waterway System and with urgency.
-Asian carp (silver and bighead) are just 9 miles from entering Lake Michigan.
-Currently electric dispersal barriers are the only prevention method between the Mississippi River and Lake Michigan.
+Invasive carp (silver and bighead) are just 9 miles from entering Lake Michigan.
+Currently, electric dispersal barriers are the only prevention method between the Mississippi River and Lake Michigan.
 The barrier uses an electric field to repel fish from swimming upstream.
 When they swim too far into it, they are stunned and then float back downstream.
 Unfortunately, smaller carp can still make their way through the barrier.

 This is why the U.S. Army Corps of Engineers (USACE) must move quickly to take intermediate steps at Brandon Road Lock and Dam.
-Call Senators Sherrod Brown and Rob Portman and your U.S. House of Representative today (202-224-3121) and tell them to ensure the USACE moves quickly to put in place intermediate measures at Brandon Road Lock and Dam.
-Also convey to them the USACE must move quickly to develop a plan for a permanent solution.
+Call Senators Sherrod Brown and Rob Portman and your U.S. Representative today (202-224-3121) and tell them to ensure the USACE moves quickly to put in place intermediate measures at Brandon Road Lock and Dam.
+Also, convey to them the USACE must move quickly to develop a plan for a permanent solution.
 The fate of the Great Lakes are at stake.